An Apology for Money: Money creation balanced by some thing

-Examples of monetarization are the bank's acquisition of (i) government bonds (based on future government income; e.g., claims of taxes), (ii) real estate property, (iii) commodities, (iv) shares in a business or company, (v) future claims of taxes (government bonds), profits or assets, and (vi) foreign money; (vii) finance derivatives, e.g., over-the-counter (OTC) derivatives. {\em Pro forma,} the insertion of money {\em via} monetization is just another exchange, taking place between the bank and the holder of the asset without any ``intermediate'' money state; the role of the bank's asset being played by money.
+{\em Pro forma,} the insertion of money into an economy {\em via} monetization is just another exchange, taking place between the bank and the holder of the asset without any ``intermediate'' money state; the role of the bank's asset being played by money.
+As a rule of thumb, banks will monetize everything they seem fit according to some rules laid out by laws and regulatory bodies, and bound by ratings issued by {\em rating agencies}.